 As guest conductor, he has appeared with the symphony orchestras of Seattle, Fort Worth, Buffalo, Spoleto Festival USA, Warsaw Philharmonic, Baden-Baden Philharmonic, Sinfonia Varsovia, as well as numerous orchestras throughout Mexico, including those in Xalapa, Mérida, Queretaro, Guadalajara, Boca del Río, Guanajuato, Puebla, Aguascalientes, Chihuahua, Juarez, Monterrey, Saltillo, and the OFUNAM in Mexico City, as well as Puerto Rico Symphony in San Juan and in Concepción (Chile), where he was Principal Guest Conductor.
 He has collaborated with some of the world’s top soloists, including Susan Graham, Alisa Weilerstein, Gary Hoffman, Inon Barnatan, Miriam Fried, Yuval Yaron, Joseph Swensen, and his pianist-brother Adam Golka.

 Golka was Chief Conductor of Colombia National Symphony in Bogotá as well as Music Director of the Lubbock Symphony.
-He was hired as Music Director of Riverside Philharmonic in October 2010 and is currently celebrating his 10th anniversary with the orchestra with a virtual concert, available on the Philharmonic’s YouTube channel.
+He was hired as Music Director of Riverside Philharmonic in October 2010 and recently celebrated his 10th anniversary with the orchestra with a virtual concert, available on the Philharmonic’s YouTube channel.

 Golka has served as Cover Conductor for Rafael Frühbeck de Burgos, the Boston Symphony Orchestra, and the Cleveland Orchestra.
 He was a semi-finalist in the 2010 Solti International Conducting Competition and the 2005 Malko International Conducting competition, where he conducted the Frankfurt Radio Symphony and the Danish Radio Symphony, respectively.